jomare1188/improved-octo-couscous/README.md

 # So, what do we have?

-According to the to the experimental desgin description in the first experiment we should have 6 groups and 18 samples (3 biological replicates for each group), and for the second experiment 12 groups and 36 samples.
+According to the to description of the experimental desgin, in the first experiment we should have 6 groups and 18 samples (1 sample = 1 biological replicate, 3 samples compose one group).
+For the second experiment we should have 12 groups and 36 samples.
 In total we have 18/18 samples for the first experiment and 33/36 samples for the second.
 (17/18 groups and 51/54 samples).
-This is strange because the original metadata table (references to original pdf) suggest in total 26 groups and 78 samples.
-Follows the table crossing the files information and metadata information.
+This is strange because the original metadata table ([experimental desing](Esquema_experimental_RNAseq.pdf)) suggest in total 26 groups and 78 samples.

+Follows the table crossing the information frmom the fastq files and metadata provided information, where "Generation " Mt = Mother tillering, Mm = Mother maturing, Fw = Son watered, Fm = Son maturing, Ft = Son tillering, G1 = first experiment, W = watered, D, D1 and D3 = dry periods, the column "Exist" tells if there is a file for that sample.
+In Phenological_stage "A" denotes the second experiment.

 | Sample | Genotype | Generation | Treatment | Repetition | Group | Tissue | Exist | Phenological_stage |